LesFerch/RightClickTools/README.md

 ### Cmd Here and PowerShell Here as TrustedInstaller

 This opens **Cmd** or **PowerShell** via the SYSTEM account with **TrustedInstaller** privileges.
 This is useful for accessing and making changes in protected folders, such as **WindowsApps**.
 Use with care.

-**Tip**: Create a folder, such as C:\Tools\OnPath, to contain scripts and executables that you want easy access to via Cmd or PowerShell.
-Add that folder to your search path using the **Add or Remove folder in Path variable** tool.
-Put a copy of a portable file manager in that folder, such as [Explorer++](https://explorerplusplus.com/) and give it a short name, such as **ep.exe**.
-Then, any time you need a file manager with TrustedInstaller access, just right-click, select **Cmd here as TrustedInstaller**, and enter **ep**.

 ### RegEdit as User